 The first step in tiling a floor is installing concrete backer board.
-Concrete board is made from concrete on the inside and covered with a fiber mesh to give it strength.
-It provides a solid, stable, water resistant underlayment for the tile or stone floor and improves the bond of the tile or stone to the floor.
+Concrete board is made from concrete on the inside and covered with a fiber mesh out the outsides to give it strength.
+It provides a solid, stable, water resistant underlayment for tile or stone floors and improves the bond of the tile or stone to the O.S.B. or plywood sub floor.
 The two main manufactures of concrete board are Durock and James Hardi.
 This article teaches you everything you need to know about installing concrete / cement board on floors.
-To learn how to install concrete board on walls read the article How To Install Concrete Board On Shower Walls.

-Concrete backer board is sometimes called cement backer board.
+Concrete backer board is sometimes called cement backer board.brief how to

 In this article, you will find information about:

 Before cutting and installing the backer board you should figure out the layout of the cement backer board on the floor.
 Try to put any cuts along walls and let the factory edges butt up against each other in the field.

 Cutting concrete board is quite easy.
 Simply use a utility knife and score one side of the board, enough to cut thru the fiber mesh that is on the surface.
 You do not need to actually cut the cement.
 Then turn the board over and push with even pressure on the back side of the score mark.
 The cement board will break along the score line.
 Make sure any cuts in the backer board are done before laying the backer board on the adhesive or mortar.
 If you do need to lift the backer board off the mortar to cut it again be sure to get any cuttings out of the mortar stuck to the cement backer board so the cement backer board lays flat.

 Apply the mortar or adhesive bedding to the sub floor.
 If you are installing mortar make sure to use a notched trowel to spread it with.
 Also make sure there are no stray nails or other things that will hold the cement backer board off the sub floor.